-The LXI Identification API is defined by the LXI Device specification.
+The LXI Identification API is specified in the LXI Device specification.
 Therefore, it is exempt from the rules in this section.

 Clients are not required to authenticate themselves to use this API.

 The schema is available from the LXI web site at: